PCPD Detective Mary Ford served her community well

 In those days, Ford managed to win the respect of a whole gamut of colorful characters, from ski bums to rugby players, from cowboys to hippies.
 They found in her a kindred spirit, tempered with good-natured common sense and compassion.
 Ford knew when to laugh at their pranks and when to step in before someone got hurt.
 In fact, it is likely that more than a handful of wild, young Parkites owe their later successes in life to her gentle guidance through those crazy years.

 As the town matured, its law enforcement challenges also grew more complex and Ford gracefully evolved with the times.
-She moved easily among the town's growing population of immigrants, and gained a particular reputation for supporting women and children who had been victimized by criminals.
+She moved easily among the town’s growing population of immigrants, and gained a particular reputation for supporting women and children who had been victimized by criminals.
+She was also adept at handling the crowds drawn to the city’s ever-more-sophisticated resorts and events.

 In keeping with her style, on Thursday Ford deflected praise, thanking her family and coworkers for their support, but we are the ones who should be thanking her.
 Park City is a safer community because of her hard work and commitment.